AbramsGroup/HTPolyNet/docs/source/example-tutorials/1-polymethylstyrene/monomer.rst

 You can see how atoms 8 and 9 (``mol2`` indexes) are now named ``C1`` and ``C2``, respectively.

-The next thing we consider is how to create the :ref:`reaction dictionaries <pms_reaction_dictionaries>` necessary to describe the crosslinking chemistry.
+The next thing we consider is how to create the :ref:`reaction dictionaries <pms_reaction_dictionaries>` necessary to describe the polymerization chemistry.